 Land for Development, Acquire

 The acquisition of necessary land or interest in land for current airport development such as runways, taxiways, associated safety areas, ramps, aprons, airport terminal and administrative buildings, hangars and other airport buildings for the operation and maintenance of the airport, tie down areas, automobile parking, and access roads and the land adjacent required by current standards.
 Eligible costs include appraisal, review appraisal, title, deed and legal associated with the land acquisition.
 For State/Local grants only, land acquisition for future development (more than 5 years after acquisition) is eligible based upon a reasonable projection of aeronautical needs as determined by Aeronautics.
-Consult with Aeronautics prior to programming.
+Grant will only be awarded for land purchased with a State-approved appraisal.
+Grant will only be awarded after purchase of land.
+Consult Aeronautics prior to programming.
 References: FAA Order 5100.38 (AIP Handbook) Sections 700 through 731.
 Land acquisition standards: AC 150/5100-17 and FAA Orders 5100.37, 1050.1 and 5050.4 and others.

 Land for Protection (Safety Areas), Acquire

 The acquisition of necessary land or interest in land for the protection of the Airport Approach Area including the runway protection zone, runway safety area, object free area, horizontal, conical, transitional zones and navigational facilities.
 Eligible costs include appraisal, review appraisal, title, deed and legal associated with the land acquisition.
+Reimbursement is eligible upon purchase of land with a State-approved appraisal.
+Grant can only be issued after purchase of land.
+Consult Aeronautics prior to programming.
 References: FAA Order 5100.38 (AIP Handbook) Sections 700 through 731.
 Land acquisition standards: AC 150/5100-17 and FAA Orders 5100.37, 1050.1 and 5050.4 and others.

 Main Airport Access/Public Circulation Road, Construct

 The construction or extension of an airport access/public circulation road and related facilities.
+Must serve airport traffic.
+Only one connection to a public road unless surface volumes support.
+Access roads to a terminal, cargo facilities, hangars, and to parking lots are eligible.
+Access roads must be on airport right of way.
+Bike lanes and walkways are eligible as part of the access road.
 The access/public circulation road may extend only to the nearest public highway of sufficient capacity to accommodate airport traffic, must be located on the airport or within a right-of-way acquired by the airport, and must serve exclusively airport traffic.
 The work includes, but is not limited to, associated site work, utilities (main lines that serve the public areas of the airport and the airport operations areas), paving, drainage, curbs, sidewalks, marking, lighting, and regulatory traffic signage.
 Design and construction of access roads and assorted features must meet approved local (state, county, or municipal) roadway standards and the Manual of Uniform Traffic Control Devices.
 References: FAA Order 5100.38 (AIP Handbook) Sections 527, 620 and 621.

 Main Airport Access/Public Circulation Road, Rehabilitate